JuliaDynamics/Associations.jl/README.md

 This package provides tools for nonparametric detection of causal relationships between dynamical variables based on observations.

 ## What can I do with `CausalityTools`?
-The package features common causality detection algorithms, such as transfer entropy and related information flows.
+The package implements common causality detection algorithms, such as transfer entropy and related information flows.

 It is equally well-suited both for the study of experimental data, and for studying dynamical systems from a more formal context.
 The workflow integrates nicely with `DynamicalSystems.jl`.

-Check out the documentation!
+Check out the documentation for more information!

 ### Package structure